 Lawyers for an Arrest by the Pasco Sheriff’s Office

 If you were arrested for a felony or misdemeanor crime by the Pasco Sheriff’s Office, then contact an experienced criminal defense attorney at Sammis Law Firm.

 With offices for criminal defense are located in New Port Richey and Tampa, FL, we fight criminal and DUI cases throughout Pasco County and the surrounding areas throughout Tampa Bay.
-Our offices are locate across from the courthouse at the West Pasco Judicial Center.
+Our offices are located across from the courthouse at the West Pasco Judicial Center.

 Our Pasco County criminal defense lawyers are familiar with the standard operating procedures that these officers must follow in the field.
 Whether your arrest involves a patrol deputy or a detective, we can help.

-We help clients charged with a variety of criminal accusations including felony, misdemeanor and DUI offenses after an investigation by the Pasco County Sheriff’s Office in New Port Richey, Dade City, Zephyrhills, Trinity, St. Leo, or San Antonio, FL.
+We help clients charged with a variety of criminal accusations including felony, misdemeanor, and DUI offenses after an investigation by the Pasco County Sheriff’s Office in New Port Richey, Dade City, Zephyrhills, Trinity, St. Leo, or San Antonio, FL.

 Call 727-807-6392 for a free consultation.